-It is important that you can prove that you have taken and passed exams in related disciplines for a minimum of 60 credit points during your undergraduate studies.
-If this is not the case, you will likely be admitted with conditions, meaning that you will need to complete some short "qualifying" courses (up to a maximum of 30 credits, none of which count towards the master's degree itself) before being able to receive credit for the main coursework under the program.
+Yes, although this need does not necessarily take the form of a formal academic background in philosophy or in theology.
+It is important that you can prove that you have taken and passed exams in related disciplines for a minimum of 60 credit points.
+If this is not the case, you will likely be admitted with conditions, meaning that you will need to complete some short "qualifying" courses (up to a maximum of 60 credits, none of which count towards the master's degree itself) before being able to receive credit for the main coursework under the program.